LTDSA/JBOSP/ABOUT.md

 English | [简体中文](./ABOUT_CN.md)
 # About JianBrowser

+Emmm...this document all write by myself and without any translate softwares.

 #### Why I will develop it?

 In fact, I have a HTC Incredible S with only 768MB RAM.
 You know, that's too small for us at now.
 And I also have a Amazon Kindle Paperwhite 3, but it runs Android.
 I let it do that.
 But you know, its RAM is even  smaller than my HTC(Only 512MB).
 So I think I will do something for them.